-Rating Sensitivities: Factors likely to lead to rating actions Positive Factors
+Rating sensitivities: Factors likely to lead to rating actions Positive factors

-- Sustained increase in total operating income over ₹2,000 crore with improvement in PBILDT margin to more than 10% and ROCE above 15% on a sustained basis. - Overall gearing below 0.80x on a consistent basis and total debt/PBILDT ratio below 2.5 times. - Sustaining the improvement in the operating cycle.
+- Sustained increase in total operating income (TOI) over ₹2,000 crore with improvement in profit before interest, lease rentals, depreciation and taxation (PBILDT) margin to more than 10% and return on capital employed (ROCE) above 15% on a sustained basis. - Overall gearing below 0.80x on a consistent basis and total debt/PBILDT ratio below 2.5x. - Sustaining the improvement in the operating cycle.

-Negative Factors
+Negative factors

-- Decline in profitability margins marked by PBILDT margin of less than 8% or ROCE below 10% on a sustained basis. - Increase in overall gearing beyond 1.2x. - Operating cycle remaining elongated or deteriorating beyond 180 days.
+- Decline in profitability margins marked by PBILDT margin of less than 8% or ROCE below 10% on a sustained basis. - Increase in the overall gearing beyond 1.2x. - Operating cycle remaining elongated or deteriorating beyond 180 days.